Gamul House: History

 The date of its original building is not known but it was altered in the 17th, 18th and 20th centuries.
+It became housing, named locally as Boarding School Yard in later years.
 At the time of the Civil War the house was the home of Sir Francis Gamul, a Royalist supporter and colonel of the Town Guard.
 Charles I stayed in the house on 23–24 September 1645, when his army was defeated at the Battle of Rowton Moor.

 Following the Great Fire of London the town Assembly ruled in 1671 that all the houses in the main streets should have roofs of slate or tile.
 The medieval frontage of Gamul House was replaced by a brick façade, but the hall was retained.
 In the 18th century the stone arches in the undercroft were replaced by brick vaults.
 During the following century this area was occupied by shops.
 For a time it housed a boarding school but this closed in the 1860s.
 In the 20th century the house became unoccupied and neglected; when Nikolaus Pevsner visited Chester in the late 1960s he reported that it looked derelict.
 It was bought by Chester City Council and during the 1970s a major refurbishment took place.
 As of 2009 the building is occupied by a restaurant and shops.